 Cassava is widely cultivated as a food crop in tropical and subtropical areas of Africa, Asia and Latin America.
 The starchy roots of this plant are used to make tapioca and many other foods.
 If cassava is not properly prepared, it contains toxic compounds that may increase your risk of developing diabetes.
-However, cassava may be a healthier choice for diabetics than some other starches because of its relatively low glycemic index.
+However, cassava may be a healthier choice for people with diabetes than some other starches because of its relatively low glycemic index.

 The edible part of the cassava plant is a starchy tuber which has similar nutritional properties to other root crops such as potatoes, taro, and yams.
 One ounce of cassava contains nearly 11 g of carbohydrates, but less than 1 g each of protein and fat.
 This portion size provides 10 percent of the Recommended Daily Allowance for vitamin C. It is a poor source of most other vitamins and minerals.